Don’t miss this list of the best things to do in Yokohama, Japan to help you make the most of your next vacation to

 Inside the carriage on the wheel, an interactive touchscreen points out major points of interest seen from Cosmo Clock as well as some fun facts.
 If you’re someone who’s afraid of heights and wants to leap at the chance to challenge yourself, this is for you.

-The theme park itself is quite small compared to some of the other famous ones around Japan, but does have charm and offers a few different rides, roller coasters and carnival stalls.
+The theme park of Yokohama Cosmo World itself is quite small compared to some of the other famous ones around Japan, but does have charm and offers a few different rides, roller coasters and carnival stalls.

 - Price: 800 yen.
-Tickets within the park vary by attractions.
+Tickets within the park vary by attraction.

 13) Take a Tour Through Kirin Brewery

 The Kirin Brewery Company is one of Japan’s four leading beer breweries and was founded in Yokohama.
-The factory offers free Kirin Ichiban Brewery Tours which takes you on the journey to make Kirin beer.
+Also called the Kirin Yokohama Beer Village, the factory offers free Kirin Ichiban Brewery Tours which takes you on the journey to make Kirin beer.

 The tour starts with the base materials of beer, where you can taste the malt, touch the hops and smell its aroma.
 You’ll then be shown the mashing, fermentation and storage areas of the factory and learn how the flavours are balanced and aromas created.